Dennis the Menace (U.S. comics): Awards

 Ketcham received the Reuben Award for the strip in 1953.

-He also was made honorary mayor of Wichita.
+He was also made honorary mayor of Wichita.
 He was quoted as saying, "I set the whole thing in Wichita, Kansas, and as a result I got made an honorary mayor of Wichita."

 Ketcham retires

 Hank Ketcham retired from the comic strip in 1994, turning over production of the strip to his assistants Ron Ferdinand and Marcus Hamilton.
 They continued their run after Ketcham's death in 2001, alongside Scott Ketcham since 2010.

 Advertising

 Dennis the Menace appeared in A&W Restaurants advertising in the 1960s, then Dairy Queen marketing from 1971 until 2001, when he was dropped because Dairy Queen felt children could no longer relate to him.
 Dennis also appeared in the Sears Roebuck Wish Book Christmas catalog in the 1970s.

 Comic books

 Dennis the Menace has been published in comic books and comic digests from the 1950s through the 1980s by a variety of publishers, including Standard/Pines (1953–58), Fawcett Comics (1958–80, during their only return to comics after settling the Captain Marvel lawsuit and selling much of their comics division to Charlton Comics), and Marvel Comics (1981–82).
 These included both newspaper strip reprints and original Dennis the Menace comic book stories, produced by others besides Ketcham.
 Al Wiseman, one of Ketcham's assistants in the 1950s and '60s, worked on many of them.
 Ron Ferdinand, Ketcham's Sunday page artist, drew several of the Dennis stories in the Marvel books, including the cover for issue No. 11.